FFMG/myoddweb.piger/scripts/csharp.md

 ### The contructor

-In your class, your constructor must take an "\Am.Core\" object
+In your class, your constructor must take an "\IActionMonitor\" object

 ### 'Go' Function